Skip to main content Skip to navigation

 3. Treatment Appropriate to the Care Label

 Choose heat or hot washing only if the fabric allows it.
+Do not think in terms of a programme number: what matters is actual heat, enough time, and a drum that is not packed too tightly.
 If in doubt, reduce the textile risk and make sure to treat the rest of the home protocol seriously.

 4. Clean Bags on the Way Out